cms-tau-pog/TauFW/PicoProducer/README.md

 ```
 pico.py channel skim skimjob.py
 ```
-This can be whatever string you want, but it should contain `skim` to differentiate from analysis channels, and you should avoid characters that are not safe for filenames, including `_`, `-`, `:` and `/`.
+This can be whatever string you want, but it should be unique, contain `skim` to differentiate from analysis channels, and you should avoid characters that are not safe for filenames, including `_`, `-`, `:` and `/`.